 My son takes anti-anxiety medication.
 Every day.

-The first time medication came up, it was before we even had the High Functioning Autism diagnosis.
+The first time medication came up, it was before we even had his autism diagnosis.
 A therapist was discussing all of the meltdowns we were having, and trying to give us meditative techniques to use to help calm him down.
 When I asked her how we could even start these techniques when, once a meltdown started, it felt like we couldn’t reach him it all, she responded bluntly.

 “If all you want to do is medicate him, there are plenty of doctors who will drug him up.
 I am trying to help you really help him.”